Hackers News Hackers News

 Sarah simpson

-April 16, 2026 2 Min Read
+April 16, 2026 3 Min Read

-5 0
+31 0

-The Laptop Farm Modus Operandi
+The Modus Operandi of the Laptop Farm

-The perpetrators compromised the identities of more than 80 U.S. citizens to secure remote IT roles at major American corporations, including several Fortune 500 companies.
+The multi-year operation, active from 2021 until October 2024, relied heavily on identity theft and technical deception.
+The perpetrators compromised the identities of over 80 U.S. citizens to secure remote IT positions at major American corporations, including several Fortune 500 companies.

-Key technical details of the compromise include:
+Key technical aspects of the compromise included:

 • Source Code Theft: Unauthorized remote access granted North Korean operatives entry into sensitive employer networks and proprietary source code repositories.

-This sentencing represents a major milestone in the DOJ’s “DPRK RevGen: Domestic Enabler Initiative.”
-Following raids across multiple states, federal agents seized dozens of laptops, remote access devices, and web domains tied to the shell companies.
+This sentencing marks a significant milestone in the DOJ’s “DPRK RevGen: Domestic Enabler Initiative.”
+Following raids across multiple states, federal agents seized dozens of laptops, remote access devices, and web domains linked to the shell companies.
+Concurrently, the U.S. Department of State announced a $5 million reward for information that leads to the disruption of eight additional fugitive co-conspirators involved in the financial mechanisms supporting this DPRK scheme.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.